Janet Yang: Early life and education

 Janet Yang was born on July 13, 1956, in Queens, New York.
+Her parents immigrated to the U.S. Her mother was from Hunan, and her father from Shanghai.
 Yang attended Phillips Exeter Academy, then Brown University, where she focused on Chinese Studies, followed by an MBA from Columbia University.

 Career

 Yang was president of World Entertainment in San Francisco.
 She revived this small, local distributor of Hong Kong films, expanded it into exhibition, and was able to garner exclusive representation rights in North America for all films produced in the People's Republic of China.
 These films included filmmakers Zhang Yimou and Chen Kaige, among others.

 Yang's first producing effort was the documentary film, East to West: America Through the Eyes of a Chinese.
 Yang was hired by several major studios to re-introduce American cinema to the Chinese marketplace after a long hiatus.
 From 1985 to 1987, she represented three major studios — Universal, Paramount, and MGM/United Artists — and was able to broker the first sale of American studio movies to China since 1949.

 In 1985, she was hired to be Steven Spielberg's eyes and ears in China for the filming of the historic production of Empire of the Sun, responsible for liaising with both national and local levels of the Chinese government for its largest production to date.
 She then segued into a production position at Universal, supervising Spielberg's Amblin account.

 From 1989 to 1996, Yang served as president of Ixtlan, the company she formed with Academy Award-winning Writer/Director Oliver Stone, spearheading all aspects of the company's development and production.
 At Ixtlan, she produced The People vs. Larry Flynt.
 The film won the 1996 Golden Globe Awards for Best Director and Best Screenplay, and garnered Academy Award nominations for Best Director and Best Actor.
 Yang also served as executive producer of the groundbreaking film The Joy Luck Club, based on the best-selling novel by Amy Tan and directed by Wayne Wang.
 Yang executive produced Indictment: The McMartin Trial for which she won both Emmy and Golden Globe Awards for Best Made for Television Movie.